chrisbrocklesby/extrajs/README.md

 </script>
 ```

-`xjs` runs once per element and will re-run if the `xjs` attribute changes or a new element is added.
+`xjs` runs once per element and will re-run if the `xjs` or `data-xjs` attribute changes or a new element is added.

 ## Minimal JS layer